harjotcyber007/food_delivery_app/README.md

-6 after cleaning, click on apply and save to implement save changes 7 remove all error and null values or change it with exact value using average or median or research 8 create custom canvas setting (800  by 1400 )size on visualization chart
+6 after cleaning, click on apply and save to implement save changes 7 remove all error and null values or change it with exact value using average or median or research 8 create custom canvas setting (800  by 1400 )size on visualization chart create design to write compaNY NAME then use formala to write total sales, avg rating and no of item and edit them as per use